mattbellis/particle_physics_simplified/NOTEBOOK_RUNNING_Summer_2018.md

 There is also a tentative D meson reconstruction activity in the Google Drive folder for Particle Physics Playground that has not yet been added to the website.
 It is still a work in progress

 Added contact chips for the individual contributors to the website

+# Week 5 (6/18/18-6/22/18)
+Went live with the new design of the website

+Checked the Colab activities to make sure they work; ran into errors with h5hep in the CMS muon and dimuon activities